openbridge/ob_pysh-db/unload/README.md

 # Unload
 This script is meant to simplify running a [Redshift UNLOAD command](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html).
 The script automatically retrieves and adds headers to the file before output.

+##
+The only package required to run this script is [psycopg2](http://initd.org/psycopg/docs/install.html).

 ## Configuration file
 The script requires a configuration file named ``config.json`` in the same directory.
 It uses parameters set here to obtain database connection info, AWS credentials and any UNLOAD options you wish to use.